isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-cockroaches/index.md

 ###  Step 4: Thoroughly clean house/ Vacuuming

 Its not unlikely to find a few roaches in a clean home.
-As long as there are cracks on the walls and perfect hiding places, youll still deal with a few of them crawling around [since roaches don't fly](https://pestpolicy.com/can-cockroaches-fly/).
-However, a clean home is more unlikely to experience a severe roach infestation than a dirty and cluttered home.
+As long as there are cracks on the walls and perfect hiding places, youll still deal with a few of them crawling around [since roaches don't fly](https://pestpolicy.com/can-cockroaches-fly/).However, a clean home is more unlikely to experience a severe roach infestation than a dirty and cluttered home.

 Even with countless treatments, roaches will still infest your cluttered home.
 Regularly vacuuming and decluttering your home is key to keeping these bugs at bay.
 How to Get rid of Cockroaches Through Vacuuming/Cleaning - Regularly vacuum and clean the floor, kitchen countertops, drawers, cabinets, insider appliances, behind and under the refrigerator, ovens, and other areas.